trevordevore/lc-pocketsphinx/README.md

 # lc-pocketsphinx

-LiveCode Builder wrapper around PocketSphinx
+A LiveCode Builder wrapper around PocketSphinx.
+This project was created for the LiveCode Builder Foreign Function Interface Workshop at the LiveCode 2019 conference in San Jose, California.

 Basic usage tutorial: